kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 #### Day 4: Homework readings

 1. Read [Textbook Reading: Sections 4.1-4.4](https://runestone.academy/runestone/lti?assignment_id=222708), taking notes in your Fieldpad.
 1. Read [Blockchain Facts: What Is It, How It Works, and How It Can Be Used](https://www.investopedia.com/terms/b/blockchain.asp), taking notes in your Fieldpad.
+What are the main points of the article?
+What did you learn?
+Explain.

 ---